oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             Determines whether the server certificate DN should be matched in addition to the regular certificate verification that is performed.

-            If the ``sslServerCertDN`` parameter is not provided, host name matching is performed instead.
+            If the ``sslServerCertDN`` property is not provided, a partial DN match is performed instead.
+A partial match matches the hostname that the client connected to against the CN of the certificate DN or the SAN of the certificate.

             The default value is *True*.

-            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>`.
+            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>` instead.

             .. versionadded:: 6.0
+        * - ``sslAllowWeakDNMatch``
+          - Boolean
+          - Thin
+          - .. _getconnectiondbattrssslallowweak:

+            Enables the connection to use either a weaker or more secure DN matching behavior when the ``sslServerDNMatch`` property is set.

+            If the value is *True*, then the ``sslServerDNMatch`` property uses a weaker DN matching behavior which only checks the server certificate (and not the listener certificate), and allows the service name to be used for partial DN matching.
+The DN matching for a partial match first matches the host name that the client connected to against the common name (CN) of the database server certificate DN or the Subject Alternate Names (SAN) of the database server certificate.
+If this fails, then the service name is matched against the CN of the database server certificate DN.

+            If the value is *False*, then the ``sslServerDNMatch`` property uses a more secure DN matching behavior which checks both the listener and server certificates, and does not allow a service name check for partial DN matching.
+The DN matching for a partial match matches the host name that the client connected to against the CN of the certificate DN or the SAN of the certificate.
+The service name is not checked in this case.

+            The default value is *False*.

+            For node-oracledb Thick mode, use an :ref:`Easy Connect string <easyconnect>` or a :ref:`Connect Descriptor string <embedtns>` instead.

+            .. versionadded:: 6.1
         * - ``httpsProxy``
           - String
           - Thin